rmikeska/ushipnetwork/wp-content/plugins/advanced-custom-fields-pro/readme.txt

 == Changelog ==

+= 5.5.2 =
+* Tab field: Fixed bug causing value loading issues for field's with the same name
+* Repeater field: Fixed bug in 'collapsed' setting where field key was shown instead of field label

 = 5.5.1 =
 * Select field: Fixed bug preventing some field settings from being selected
 * Date picker field: Improved compatibility with customised values